spoolrail/docs/outbox.md

 Spoolrail publishes directly to the selected broker connection by default.
 Enable the transactional outbox when a database change and its publication must commit or roll back together.

+> [!NOTE]
+> The transactional outbox is optional.
+It coordinates publication with a database transaction; it is not a general fault-tolerance measure.
+See [Publication Retries](messages.md#publication-retries) for handling transient broker failures.

 The policy applies to every Spoolrail publication in the application.
 Existing publishing code keeps using `Spoolrail::publish(...)` or `Spoolrail::connection(...)->publish(...)`.

 ## Enabling the Outbox